Travel Disruption Advice for Luton Airport delays and cancellations

 Check out the Flight Delay Tool above, to help figure out why your Luton flight is delayed and whether you could be entitled to compensation.

 To find out what the weather’s like in London today and what the Luton Airport weather warnings are, we recommend finding your flight details with our online Flight Departures Board.
-Often Luton will provide warnings if your of destination airport is closed or disrupted in anyway.
+Often Luton will provide warnings if your destination airport is closed or disrupted in any way.
 If you’re flying to Bali where there’s a volcanic ash cloud, your flights will be cancelled or if you’re flying to Florida where there’s a hurricane, you’re likely to need to rethink your trip.

-Alternatively, weather warnings will be in relation to the UK, such as Storm Doris in Feburary 2017.
+Alternatively, weather warnings will be in relation to the UK, such as Storm Doris in February 2017.
 Our online departures board will give you the most accurate times for your flights and any Heathrow disruptions today.

-As for why your specific flight is delayed, stay up to date on your airlines’ social media, website or with local news for the latest Luton Airport delays information.
+As for why your specific flight is delayed, stay up to date on your airlines’ social media, website or local news for the latest Luton Airport delays information.

 Likely causes for Luton Airport delays and cancellations are weather disruptions, technical issues or strike action; but really Luton disruption could come down to a whole array of causes, both in the UK and at your destination.
-See how different weather type affects flying below – from snow, to rain, wind and fog.
-If you’re recieving news that your flight is delayed for other reasons, it’s possible there are strikes, a technical error or in exceptional circumstances, the airline may no longer be flying.
+See how different weather type affects flying below – from snow to rain, wind and fog.
+If you’re receiving news that your flight is delayed for other reasons, it’s possible there are strikes, a technical error or in exceptional circumstances, the airline may no longer be flying.

-Snow disruption at the the airports
+Snow disruption at the airports